 Assignments of commitments under the relevant facility agreement between lenders do not automatically result in the assignment of the assigning lender's participation in the mortgage.
-The assignment of the mortgage must be expressly documented and registered with the relevant public registry in order for the acquiring lender to become a mortgagee of record.
-Further, stamp duty is levied on the basis of the commitment being transferred.
+The assignment of the mortgage must be expressly documented and registered with the relevant public registry for the acquiring lender to become a mortgagee of record.
+Furthermore, stamp duty is levied based on the commitment being transferred.

-The mortgage deed must include the Spanish tax identification numbers of all of the parties to enable the Spanish authorities to identify each party thereto.
+The mortgage deed must include the Spanish tax identification numbers of all parties to enable the Spanish authorities to identify each party thereto.